NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 ## Introduction

-This Healthcare applications has been developed to harness the power of blockchain technology, especially for the security, privacy, and integrity of the data.
+This Healthcare application has been developed to harness the power of blockchain technology, more specifically to ensure data integrity, security and privacy.

 ### Main Features

 The application is designed to be used both by healthcare professionals and patients and/or their caregivers.
 Some of the main features include:

-- Check the patient's medical history.
+- Checking the patient's medical history.
-- Save and modify medical reports securely
-- Save and modify medical services securely
+- Saving and modifying medical reports and services securely
-- Check the integrity of the saved data
+- Checking the integrity of the saved data

 All of this is achieved through the use of a private blockchain network and a smart contract, to ensure maximum security and guarantee data integrity and safety for the end user.